massand/edgev2/README.md

 1. User configures KS to use PKCS#11 and preloads the device ID cert's privkey.

-    ```yaml
-    pkcs11_lib_path: '/usr/lib/softhsm.so'
-    pkcs11_base_slot: 'pkcs11:slot-id=0?pin-value=1234'

-    'preloaded_key:device-id': 'pkcs11:slot-id=0;object=device%20id?pin-value=1234'
+    ```toml
+    [keystore.pkcs11]
+    "lib_path" = "/usr/lib/softhsm.so"
+    "base_slot" = "pkcs11:slot-id=0?pin-value=1234"

+    [keystore.preloaded_key]
+    "device-id" = "pkcs11:slot-id=0;object=device%20id?pin-value=1234"
     ```

-1. User configures CS to preload the device ID cert.
+2. User configures CS to preload the device ID cert.

-    ```yaml
-    homedir_path: '/var/lib/iotedge/cs'

-    'preloaded_cert:device-id': '/var/secrets/device-id.cer'
+    ```toml
+    [certstore]
+    "homedir_path" = "/var/lib/iotedge/cs"

+    [certstore.preloaded_cert]
+    "device-id" = "/var/secrets/device-id.cer"
     ```

-1. User configures IS with provisioning info.
+3. User configures IS with provisioning info.

-    ```yaml
-    provisioning:
-      source: 'dps'
-      scope_id: '...'
-      attestation:
-        method: 'x509'
+    ```toml
     # TODO: If we decide certs and keys *must* come from KS and CS, then the URI is redundant and it could directly be the respective IDs.
     # Otherwise using a URI allows the scheme to determine other options for the source, like file:// for files.
-        identity_cert: 'cert://device-id'
-        identity_pk: 'key://device-id'
+    [provisioning]
+    "source" = "dps"
+    "scope_id" = "<ADD DPS SCOPE ID HERE>"

+    [provisioning.attestation]
+    "method" = "x509"
+    "identity_cert" = "cert://device-id"
+    "identity_pk" = "key://device-id"
     ```

-1. User starts KS, CS, IS.
+4. User starts KS, CS, IS.

-1. IS performs provisioning.
+5. IS performs provisioning.

     ![Provisioning using X.509 device ID cert](provisioning-x509deviceid.png)
     ![Internals of the TLS client auth](provisioning-x509deviceid-openssl.png)